 When one of the kids musters every bit of her 8 or 12 years of hard-earned wisdom and says something more insightful than I ever could.
 Most recently, the tween: “I love PEZ so much.
 I just wish it dispensed something different.”
 Me too, man.
 Me too.

 The moment I realized that asking the tween to pound the bejeezus out of a bunch of chicken breasts with a rolling pin was a great way to do more than just speed up the Easter dinner prep.
 (And other such parenting revelations.)

-3. Tire swing investment strategy.
+That time I went out to grab a little clip of two of my favorite people playing on the tire swing and discovered they were also discussing investment strategy.3.
+Tire swing investment strategy.
 That time I went out to grab a little clip of two of my favorite people playing on the tire swing and discovered they were also discussing investment strategy.

 Speaking of one of my favorite people, here’s a surprising tip on how to turn on a 40-year-old mom.
 Apparently all you have to do is pull into the driveway after dinner and say gently to the children in the back seat, “Girls, I just want to encourage you to be a little extra careful walking and biking at this time of year, especially on the side streets.
 Did you see the way that car pulled around the corner too fast?
 College kids are starting to come home from school for the summer.
 So just pay a little extra attention.”
 Mmm-kay just gonna leave that right there.

 This has been a big one, as I probably don’t have to tell you.
 It’s been good for me if sometimes challenging, and at its best, it’s funny as hell, too.
 Like that time when the tween came home and said, “You look very artsy today,” and I realized she meant I looked like I was wearing a smock.

 Happy Mother’s Day to all the moms and mother figures making 2017 a better place.
 Let’s raise a glass.